-Task are created because their is a job to do.
-The task will enable the manager to carry out all that is required inorder to complete the job at hand.
-The task acts as a wrapper for eveything that is that job.
+A Task is created because there is something to do.
+The Task will enable the manager to carry out all that is required in order to complete the job at hand.
+The Task acts as a wrapper for everything that is required to complete the job.

-Checklists are designed to be added to tasks inorder that the manager can perfom the role whilst being aided by a checklist embedded within the task.
+Sub-tasks are designed to be added to Tasks so the manager can track all steps that need to be taken in order to complete the Task.
 Checklists can be added manually or automatically on creation of a task.
-This is available for professional and enterpise users only

-Depending at which level a task is raised, property, unit or tenancy will determine what functions are available to you.
+Depending on which level a task is raised, Property, Unit or Tenancy will determine what functions are available to you.
 There are two menu options available within the task:

 a) Primary menu

-This secondary menu mean you can carry out many functions without leaving the task.
+This secondary relationship menu means you can carry out many functions without leaving the task.
 These are to do with whatever the task is related to – e.g. the property, unit, tenancy etc.

-In the example below the task is related to the tenancy and many function related to a tenancy can be created from within the task.
-The xample below shows tenancy information and provides the same menu as found within a tenancy
+In the example below the task is related to the tenancy and many functions related to a tenancy can be created from within the task.
+The example below shows tenancy information and provides the same menu as found within a tenancy

 Our support staff are ready to help with any technical issues.